 Read this if you’re not sure of the difference between use by and best before

-While they cannot guess how much food will be available when they close their doors, they believe there will be around 20-30 crates expected from each store.
+While they cannot guess how much food will be available when they close their doors, in a previous year, they believed there were around 20-30 crates expected from each store.

 The following types of foods are being donated: